kojodoc/kojodoc.github.io/tutorials/gaming-1/creating-moving-pictures.md

 * `pic.setPosition(x, y)` - sets the position of the given `pic` to the given `(x, y)`.
 * `pic.setFillColor(c)` - sets the fill color of the given `pic` to given `c`.
 * `pic.setPenColor(c)` - sets the pen color of the given `pic` to given `c`.
-* `animate` is a command that takes another command as input, and runs this given command around 50 times per second.
+* `animate` is a command that takes a block of code as input, and runs this code around 50 times per second.
 * `pic.translate` is a command that moves the given `pic` by the given `x` and `y` amounts.

 ---